Hastings and Rye (UK Parliament constituency): History

 The constituency was created in 1983 by combining most of Hastings with a small part of Rye.
 The Conservative MP for Hastings since 1970, Kenneth Warren, won the new seat..
 Warren held Hastings and Rye until he chose to retire in 1992; during this period its large majorities suggested it was a Conservative safe seat, with the Liberal Party (now the Liberal Democrats) regularly coming second.
 Jacqui Lait won the seat on Warren's retirement, but in 1997 the Labour candidate Michael Foster narrowly defeated Lait, becoming the second-least expected (on swing) Labour MP in the landslide of that year and since 2001 setting a pattern that suggests the seat is a two-way Labour-Conservative marginal.

 Foster held the seat, again with slim majorities over Conservatives, in 2001 and 2005, but lost it to Conservative Amber Rudd in 2010.
-Rudd was re-elected with an increased majority in 2015.

-In the 2017 general election, the Green Party declined to contest the seat and instead called on its supporters to back the Labour candidate.
-Rudd held the seat with a slim majority of 346.
+Rudd was re-elected with an increased majority in 2015, but in the 2017 general election, the Green Party declined to contest the seat and instead called on its supporters to back the Labour candidate.
+Rudd held the seat with a slim majority of 346, making it the 24th-closest nationally (of 650 seats).
+From 2010 until 2019, Rudd served as Secretary of State for Energy and Climate Change, Minister for Women and Equalities, Secretary of State for the Home Department and Secretary of State for Work and Pensions under the governments of David Cameron, Theresa May and Boris Johnson.

+After losing the Conservative whip, Rudd did not stand at the 2019 general election, which was won for the Conservatives by Sally-Ann Hart.
+In 2024, Helena Dollimore recaptured the seat for Labour with a majority of 18.8%.